 - 1 8 x 8 x 2 pan (I use a 9" just fine)

 - Stand Mixer

 - 2 Tablespoons Peanut Butter

-- 1/4 Cup Mini Chocolate Chips (I typically use regular-sized chips)
+- 1/4 Cup Mini Semisweet Chocolate Chips I typically use regular-sized milk chocolate chips

 - 1 Cup Flour

 - 1/2 Cup Light Brown Sugar Packed

 - 1 teaspoon Baking Powder